Experience true Nordic winter with these Iceland and Canada tours!

 Myvatn Lake Crater Summer Sunny in Iceland

 Take your taste buds on a roller coaster ride by sampling all the dishes that best represent Iceland’s culinary culture.
-Lamb stews, skyr (yogurt) and the Icelandic hot dog are savored by most travelers, including a former U.S. President Bill Clinton.
+Lamb stews, skyr (yogurt), and the Icelandic hot dog are savored by most travelers, including former U.S. President Bill Clinton on his visit to the island.

 For those looking to try something more exotic, puffin or lamb’s head – while more difficult to come by – are worth seeking out.
 If you want to be really adventurous try the fermented shark, a national dish in Iceland.
 Let’s keep the mystery alive, but let’s just say that if you have a weak stomach, don’t try it in public.